 Culture in Saskatchewan

-Saskatchewan has many forms of cultural expression.
-We share experiences that define a Saskatchewan culture, rooted in our shared sense of place.
-Cultural expression includes:
+In Saskatchewan we share experiences that define our culture, rooted in our shared sense of place.
+Our cultural expression comes in many forms including:

-The people of Saskatchewan experience and reflect their culture daily, through a variety of cultural activities, such as:
+We experience and reflect our culture daily, through a variety of activities, such as:

 - education; and